Home » Reviews

 The mid-market rate is as close to a competitive rate as you can get at any given time and is what the banks use when conducting transactions with each other.

-The bottom line is that with the transparent fee charged by Wise and real exchange rate conversion (which can also be guaranteed for some time), you get the most bang for your money and enjoy significant savings.
+The bottom line is that with the transparent fee charged by Wise and the real exchange rate conversion (which can also be guaranteed for some time), youโre able to get significant savings.

-2. Enter your basic details and the information of the person who is receiving the money and their bank details.
-The recipient does not need to have a Wise account and can also be a business or charity.
+- Enter your basic details and the information about your recipient and their banking details.
+Recipients do not need to have a Wise account and can be a business or charity.

-3. Verify your identity by uploading the required ID and proof of address.
-The verification process may take up to 2 days, so you should complete this step before you plan to send funds.
+- Verify your identity by uploading the required ID and proof of address.
+This process can take up to 2 days, so complete this step before sending funds.

 When sending money from Canada, it takes 1-3 working days for your funds to reach Wise, depending on your payment method.
 Some transfer limits to be aware of are: